 After opening a series of successful night clubs, Ferri created Star Vodka, the first in a line of luxury spirits called Star by Charles Ferri.

-Lauren has spent the past decade organizing events and conferences for financial firms including Keefe, Bruyette & Woods (KBW), KPMG, Credit Suisse and Bear Stearns, as well as numerous non -for-profit organizations on a pro bono basis through her company, Madison Events.
+Lauren has spent the past decade organizing events and conferences for financial firms including Keefe, Bruyette & Woods (KBW), KPMG, Credit Suisse and Bear Stearns, as well as numerous not-for-profit organizations on a pro bono basis through her company, Madison Events.
 Her passion for charity work, specifically with animals, led Lauren to her eventual role working with Amanda Hearst on developing Friends of Finn.
-Lauren graduated from Villanova University in 2000 with a B.A. in Communications and minor in Psychology and outside work she enjoys competing in triathlons and marathons, volunteering and spoiling her Australian Shepherd named Bella.
+Lauren graduated from Villanova University in 2000 with a B.A. in Communications and minor in Psychology.
+Outside work she enjoys competing in triathlons and marathons, volunteering and spoiling her Australian Shepherd named Bella.